lanej5/lanej5.github.io/docs/index.md

 ## About Me

 I'm a mathematician and applied scientist.
 After my PhD I spent 5 years as a postdoctoral researcher in academia.
-Since 2022 I've been working at Amazon as an applied scientist.
+Since 2022 I've been working at Amazon.

 ## Machine Learning and Data Science